plantanapp/dnnsharp.github.io/action-form/form-fields/form-fields-types/multiple-choice/multiple-choice-with-radio-boxes.md

 * Datasource

-  * Choose from existing data sources or provide values into the Item List area; Input one item per line.
+  * Choose from existing data sources([detailed here](datasource/index.html)) or provide values into the Item List area; Input one item per line.
 If you need to provide different text and value, then separate them by pipe.
 Can contain [My Tokens](/my-tokens/index.html).

 * Radio Buttons